Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: Introduction

-On the other hand, away from damaging zones, it is shown that the model delivers the energy density associated with isotropic linear elasticity.
-Explicit formulas for the Lam\'e constants in terms of the force potentials are obtained, see Section \ref{quescint}.
-In this way, it is seen that the energy for this model is given by the surface energy over failure zones and a volume energy associated with linear elastic behavior inside quiescent zones.
-This is also demonstrated in Section \ref{vanish} for a flat crack propagating from left to right in a plate.
-We consider a sequence of nonlocal initial value problems for a crack propagating from left to right, parameterized by $\epsilon$, and pass to the limit of vanishing horizon to find that the limit displacement field is a solution of the linear elastic wave equation outside a propagating traction free crack.
-Moreover, the same elastic constants derived in Section \ref{quescint} appear in the limit of vanishing horizon providing self-consistency for the model, see Section \ref{vanish}.
-In Section \ref{nond} we outline the non-dimensional parameter appearing in the dynamics.
-It is found that it gives the ratio between the elastic force and fracture resistance multiplied by the domain size.
+In Section \ref{vanish} we consider a sequence of nonlocal initial value problems for a crack propagating from left to right, parameterized by $\epsilon$, and pass to the limit of vanishing horizon.
+It is shown that the limit displacement field is a solution of the linear elastic wave equation outside a propagating traction free crack.
+Moreover, the same elastic constants derived in Section \ref{quescint} appear in the limit of vanishing horizon providing self-consistency for the model.

-We illustrate the modeling for two different bond breaking criteria developed in \cite{EmmrichPhust} and \cite{DuTaoTian} for a related but different class of bond forces.
-We depart from the previous bond breaking approaches and add a $\epsilon^{-(d+1)}$ scaling to the bond force and insert a factor of $\sqrt{|\yy-\xx|}$ into the bond force and bond breaking criteria, see Section \ref{sec:nonlocal:model}.
+We depart from earlier bond breaking approaches of \cite{EmmrichPhust} and \cite{DuTaoTian} and add a $\epsilon^{-(d+1)}$ scaling to the bond force and insert a factor of $\sqrt{|\yy-\xx|}$ into the bond force and bond breaking criteria, see Section \ref{sec:nonlocal:model}.
 This change produces the desired model that is linear elastic in quiescent regions away from the damage set but nonlinear elastic with larger strain in the neighborhood of bond breaking.
 Strikingly, the scaling allows the failure energy to be nonzero and strictly positive for flat $d-1$ dimensional failure sets corresponding to creation of internal boundaries i.e., cracks.
 Previous work addresses the same constitutive law treated in this paper within a discrete quasistatic model \cite{BhattacharyaLipton}.
 Earlier work treats the same strain versus force law but without the presence of a damage factor, that approach is done in the context of tension loading \cite{lipton2014dynamic,lipton2016cohesive,liptonjha2021,lipton2019complex}.

-In summary, we observe in this paper that nonlocal dynamics for displacement with bond breaking over $\Omega$ in $\mathbb{R}^d$ provides a dynamics for a two-point strain over a subset of $\mathbb{R}^d\times\mathbb{R}^d$.
-This is used to deliver a displacement-failure set pair, see Section \ref{sec:nonlocal:model}.
-Applying this observation allows one to construct a dynamics with energy that interpolates between volume energy corresponding to elastic behavior and surface energy corresponding to failure, see Section \ref{energybalanceprocesszone}.